medpaf/hawk/README.md

 Currently, this script can perform a good variety of tasks such as:
 - Port scan, including SYN, TCP, UDP, ACK, comprehensive scan;
 - Host discovery (scan for up devices on a local network);
+- MAC address detection (get MAC address of a host IP on a local network);
 - Banner grabbing;
 - DNS checks with geolocation information;
 - Subdomain enumeration;